MenacingPenguin/Inventory-Sample/README.md

 This is simply to showcase some website code I wrote back in High School.
-This is not fully functional website code and requires that an SQL database be set up in a requisite format to accomodate the structures in these files.
+This is not fully functional website code and requires that both a stylesheet for some of my formatting and an SQL database be set up in a requisite format to accomodate the structures in these files.